 I recently wrote about the questions you should ask yourself before you embark on any project, particularly one involving life changes.
-One of the most vital is ‘where am I starting from?’
-You need to answer that before you dive in to your resolutions.
+One of the most vital is ‘where am I starting from?’ and it’s worth embarking on a quick life audit before you dive in to your resolutions.

 If you don’t know where you’re starting from how do you know what needs to be improved?
 Of course, we can all think of some things we’d like to change but which should be our priorities?
 Where should we start?

-- Negatives – Those challenges that I can’t influence and I need to learn to accept
+- Negatives – Those challenges that I can’t influence and I need to find a way to accept

 - Opportunities – Those problems that I’m able to resolve which will be the basis for my planned changes